remylenoir/drop-the-beat/README.md

 ### Code structure and automation for better scalability

-- Automate the creation of the music boxes for all genres
-- Automate the creation + the assignation of the audio elements to their music boxes:
+Automate the creation of the music boxes for all genres and also the creation + the assignation of the audio elements to their music boxes.

 Every music box is automatically created from one core Object.